visit-dav/visit/src/doc/tutorials/MRI.rst

    Visualizing the underlying data of our dataset.

-5. You can experiment with changing the lower and upper bounds of the Isolvoume attributes to visualize different sections of the dataset.
+5. You can experiment with changing the lower and upper bounds of the Isovolume attributes to visualize different sections of the dataset.

 Change the color table
 ~~~~~~~~~~~~~~~~~~~~~~